mitxela/kiloboot/README.md

 The INT pin is no longer needed in this version.
 If you uncomment line 19 to define INT_PIN it will conditionally assemble to be identical to the first version.
 Assembling the INT-free version is 16 bytes longer than the original, so the maximum filename length is now 19 bytes.
 Some more bytes could be freed up by not configuring the LEDs.

 I also added a define to make it easier to change the pin used for CS, any unused pin on PORTB should work just by changing the define.

+## Update
+The ability to set the MAC address in the EEPROM settings has been added, and also a flag that signals that the bootloader should be skipped.
+Since some functionality is compromised in order to implement this, I've committed it onto a separate branch entitled EEPROM-MAC/bootskip, you can select it from the drop-down menu above.